Haik (garment): Etymology

 The word is borrowed from the Maghrebi Arabic word hayk, which comes from the Arabic verb hāka which means "to weave".
 First used in French in the form heque (1654), it underwent many variations – hayque (1667), alhaic (1670), eque (1670), haic (1683), hayc (1686).
 The word haik in French was at first of the feminine gender (1725) and became masculine in 1830.

-Origins
+Origins and description

+The haik is of Arab-Andalusian origin, and present throughout the Maghreb.
+In 1792, the m'laya, a black veil, popular in the eastern part of Algeria, made its appearance to mourn Salah Bey, Bey of Constantine.
+Made from wool, silk or synthetic silk fabric, the haik succeeded, in a very short time, to spread throughout all regions of the country, but its use was adapted to the socio-cultural specificities of the region.
+English anthropologist Thomas Athol Joyce describes women's attire of Algeria in his book, Women of all nations, a record of their characteristics, habits, manners, customs and influence (1915):